 - Burnout.
 Getting too little sleep can lead to job burnout.
 Work stress will always exist, research says it may not be the work stress causing burnout, but the lack of recovery from stress that sleep provides that is missing.

 There are simply not enough hours in the day to get work and personal tasks done.
 This constant need to do more in less time has led to the decline of adequate sleep.
 According to the CDC about 30 % of Americans report getting fewer than six hours of sleep a night.

 Measures workplaces can try to put in place may be:

-- Cutting of technology at night.
+- Cut technology at night.
 Workers are tethered to the office through cell phones, emails.
-Managers need to be understanding and have policy against after-hours work that makes it virtually impossible to have adequate rest and recovery to prepare for the next day.
+Managers need to understand and have policies against after-hours work that make it virtually impossible to have adequate rest and recovery to prepare for the next day.

-- Flexible work schedules and encouraging employees to take breaks.
-Scheduling time to meet with the health coach to learn mindfulness techniques to refresh and re-charge.
+- Flexible work schedules and encourage employees to take breaks.
+Schedule time to meet with the health coach to learn mindfulness techniques to refresh and re-charge.

 - Practice time management and other personalized solutions to ease workloads.

 - Offer a Sleep Challenge that helps employees practice good sleep routines such as turning off electronics, having a set bedtime and getting 7-8 hours of quality sleep a night